Chinese New Year 2020

 New year in China also results in the world’s largest migration of humans every year, when millions of people return home to visit family, or go on holiday.
 It is estimated that up to 3 billion trips will be made during this period.

-The first day occurs on the second – sometimes the third – new moon after the winter solstice.
-Usually this is at the end of January or in February.
+The first day occurs on the second – sometimes the third – new moon after the winter solstice, which always falls somewhere from 21 January to as late as 22 February.
 Celebrations then take place over 15 days with the last day the most important one.

 In China itself new year is called chunjie which means Spring Festival.
-It falls on 5 February this year 2019 which, according to the Chinese calendar, is the Year of the Pig.
+It falls on 25 January in 2020 which, according to the Chinese calendar, is the Year of the Rat.
 The same date is also used for Vietnamese New Year called Tet, Mongolian New Year called Tsagaan Tsar and Tibetan New Year called Losar.
 Tet and Tsagaan Tsar are in their countries the year’s most important events with similar rituals and festivities as new year in China.

-Official holidays are from 4 to 10 February but in reality many Chinese people receive extra free days before and after these dates.
-This year, with US president Trump’s trade tariffs against China starting to bite many Chinese enterprises resulting in falling production levels, many workers are let off early for the Chinese New Year holidays.
+Official holidays are from 24 to 30 January but in reality many Chinese people receive extra free days before and after these dates.

 The event is celebrated almost throughout entire Asia and everywhere else where there’s a prominent Chinese community.
-It’s first and foremost a family celebration where all relatives gather at the house of the oldest family member.
+Unlike with Western new year, it’s first and foremost a family celebration where all relatives gather at the house of the oldest family member.
 For some Chinese who work and live in big cities, this is the only time in the year that they get a chance to visit their families.
 Chinese New Year traditionally starts with a big family meal on the first day of the new lunar year.

 If you happen to be in China during this period you’ll find that the local firecrackers are much louder than in the West.
 It’s an impressive show, but also dangerous at times with little regard of who’s around.
 Always take some precaution when firecrackers are let off.